 We thank the reviewer for bringing up this critical point.
 We want to point out the following:

 We agree that despite the matching underlying structure, there are some differences between the rat and human version of the task (reward history vs no history, points for humans and juice for rats, effortful spatial runs in rats vs effortless key presses in humans).
 However, our main interest is in how humans and rats change their exploration behavior across horizon conditions.
 This horizon comparison is done within species (We know of no evidence that differences in the physical implementation of the task would contribute to the horizon difference within species), and then we showed a qualitative difference between species that humans increase whereas rats decrease the threshold parameter in long horizon condition compared to short horizon condition.
-Given that the horizon differences is calculated in a similar manner within species, the results should be valid within each species.
+Given that the horizon difference is calculated in a similar manner within species, the results should be valid within each species.
 This being said, our results are indeed prompting further work and new tasks in humans that would match that of the rats, for example a physical spatial task where human subjects walk from home base to the bandits.
 These new tasks are left for future work.

 The reviewer is correct that rats might re-explore because of forgetting.
 For the same number of guided trials, rats are equally likely to forget in H = 1 and H = 6 however.
 We agree that reexploring is an important form of exploration (uncertainty increases as animals forget, and reexploring can be considered a form of directed exploration), but forgetting does not predict a difference in behavior across horizon conditions.